ReVollve/bedrock-server-dl/README.md

 # Description
-**bedrock-server-dl** is a command-line program to download the **latest** minecraft bedrock servers from Minecraft.net.
-It is also possible to use the python code to download bedrock servers in your own project.
+**bedrock_server_dl** is a command-line program to download the **latest** minecraft bedrock servers from Minecraft.net.
+It is also possible to use the source code to download bedrock servers in your own project.
 The script also is capable of just giving out the exact latest version.

-``python bedrock-server-dl.py [OPTIONS]``
+``python bedrock_server_dl.py [OPTIONS]``
 ### Options
 ```
   -h, --help  show this help message and exit